Prakhar-Bhartiya-Madlab/NeuroSync-PB_version/README.md

 Hugginface to get the model : https://huggingface.co/AnimaVR/NeuroSync-0.1a

-This guide will help you convert audio input into real-time face animation data using our foundation model.
+This guide will help you convert audio input into real-time face animation data using our alpha version foundation model.

+A more permissive licence will come with later versions of the model.

 Dimensions output are (52 to 61 should be ignored, for now) :